by Wayne Spivak, Branch Chief -Training Department - USCG

 sailors out there (the type that enjoys using canvas to harness the

-energy of the wind), we provide Sailing Fundamentals.
+energy of the wind), we provide Sailing Skills & Seamanship.
 This course,

 which satisfies the classroom portion of the American Sailing